challengerinteractive/csgo/EVENTS.md

     * timestamp - str(int) - in-game timestamp for when data grabbed from game - from [GetTime](https://sm.alliedmods.net/new-api/sourcemod/GetTime)
     * steam_server_id - str(int) - Steam ID of the owner of the server (of the server key used to run this instance) from [GetServerSteamAccountId](https://sm.alliedmods.net/new-api/halflife/GetServerSteamAccountId)
     * map - str - map name from [GetCurrentMap](https://sm.alliedmods.net/new-api/halflife/GetCurrentMap)
+    * current_client_count - int - number of clients currently connected to the game server

 ## `server_player_death`